 White Gold Card

 Our primary source of funding, the White Gold Card allows purchasers to ski one time at each of the participating MSIA-member ski areas.
 Ski shops also agree to provide one free ski tune-up per card.
-The cards go and MSIA is limited to selling up to 500 cards per year.
+MSIA is limited to selling up to 500 cards per year.